Charles Talbot, 1st Baron Talbot: Career

-After an illness during which the King and Queen enquired after his health every day, Talbot died on 14February 1737 at his home in Lincoln's Inn Fields.

 Talbot is remembered as one of the authors of the Yorke–Talbot slavery opinion, as a crown law officer in 1729.
 The opinion was sought to determinate the legality of slavery: Talbot and Philip Yorke opined that it was legal.
 The opinion was relied upon widely before the decision of Lord Mansfield in Somersett's Case.

-Family
+Personal life

-Talbot married, in the summer of 1708, Cecil Mathew (died 1720), daughter of Charles Mathew of Castell y Mynach, Glamorganshire, and granddaughter and heiress of David Jenkins of Hensol.
+Talbot married, in the summer of 1708, Cecil Mathew (d.
+1720), daughter of Charles Mathew of Castell y Mynach, Glamorganshire, and granddaughter and heiress of David Jenkins of Hensol.
 There he built a mansion in the Tudor style, known as the Castle.
 They had five sons, of whom three survived him: